 So you’ve decided on your business, great!
 But, what do you really need to do before you proceed?
-Clue, it involves planning.
-Yes, if you’re going to open a business, you need a plan.
+If you’re going to open a business, you need a plan.
 Specifically, a business plan – a road map that will help you organize and keep your business in structure.

 What Is a Business Plan

 According to Investopedia, “A business plan is a written document that describes in detail how a business, usually a new one, is going to achieve its goals.
 A business plan lays out a written plan from a marketing, financial and operational viewpoint.”

 Writing a business plan can be really daunting, you might even be tempted to just “wing” your business.
 However, in reality; it’s an essential tool (along with many others) that can serve as a motivation and provide a reference point to your business.
 So, sit tight and we’ll help you write an extensive business plan.